Menu Cost Calculator

 Total ingredient cost

-For example, if a dish costs ₹100 to prepare and is sold for ₹250, the profit is ₹150, and the profit margin is 60%.
-This built-in margin calculation ensures you maintain profitability while making informed pricing decisions.
+For example, if a dish costs ₹100 and is sold for ₹250, the profit is ₹150, and the profit margin is 60%.
+This included margin calculation is how you stay profitable while pricing decisions are made at an informed level.

 Can I use this Menu Cost Calculator for bulk catering and cloud kitchens?